 Big grip equals big battery life that should be able to get 1210 shots per charge from the new LP-E19 battery.
 You can also use the older style batteries with the only downside being the maximum frame rate will drop to 12fps.
 It’s not as great as the Nikon equivalent of roughly 3000 images, but still good enough for most applications or a days shoot.

 You expect auto ISO to be highly configurable in a flagship model.
-The 1D X II allows upper and lower limits as well as the shutter speed, a threshold which you can also move in 1EV increments.
+The Canon EOS-1D X Mark II allows upper and lower limits as well as the shutter speed, a threshold which you can also move in 1EV increments.
 Auto ISO is also accessible in manual mode, but you have to press the ‘SET’ button or access the Q menu to get exposure compensation.

 Images have an increased dynamic range over predecessors especially at low ISOs, but not as great a gain at high ISO Raw levels.
 Compared to competitors such as the Nikon D5 and Sony a7R II, there’s not much difference in the noise levels when in low light.
 This isn’t a negative as they are all extremely capable.